Reversals at The Turek Clinics

-With Vasectomy Reversal Specialist Dr. Turek, the vasectomy reversal success rate is 100%, when moving sperm are found at the vas deferens during vasectomy reversal.
+With Reversal Specialist Dr. Turek, the vasectomy reversal success rate is 100%, when moving sperm are found behind the vas deferens during vasectomy reversal surgery.
+This means that all patients will have a return of motile ejaculated sperm when motile vasal sperm are found at surgery.

-As one of the top experts in the field, Dr. Turek has written and published on the success rates of men who have had vasectomy reversal surgery.
+As one of the top experts in the field, Dr. Turek has written and published on the success rates of men with vasectomy reversal surgery.

 With vasectomy reversal surgery, there are two success rates to consider: